Nuitka/Nuitka-website/doc/doc/factory.rst

 and it may have issues you have not noticed yet.

-The recommendation about the ``staging`` branch of **Nuitka Commercial** is slightly less strict, but it's best to treat it the same, even if attempts are made to keep it more stable, there will be mistakes.
+The recommendation about the ``staging`` branch of **Nuitka Commercial** is slightly less strict, but it's best to treat it the same, even if with the best efforts to keep it more stable, there will be mistakes.

 .. |Factory Status| image:: https://github.com/Nuitka/Nuitka/actions/workflows/testing.yml/badge.svg?branch=factory
    :target: https://github.com/Nuitka/Nuitka/actions/workflows/testing.yml?query=branch%3Afactory